veilm/rethread/README.md

 so you can pre-register keybindings or tweak state declaratively.
 `rethread tabs open` inserts the new tab immediately after the active tab; add `--at-end` to append to the end of the strip when you need the old behavior.

+TODO better docs, this Codex output is messy

 ## key bindings